Pateros Balut sa Puti Festival

 On the 31ST of January, the small town of Pateros, the official municipality of Pateros, hold the Pateros Balut Sa Puti festival.
 The tradition has been handed down from one generation to another and currently the town has 23% of the shares in the Balut making industry.
 The festival’s highlight is a competition where different locals and tourists compete in making Balut.

 The festival is a highlight of the Pateros town and brings people from all over the country and tourist to celebrate the country’s exotic dishes and street food.
 The festival has helped in improving the image of the town and promoting the image of the industry.
 Visitors and locals gather in the streets to commune together to enjoy drinks, food, and the highlight of the occasion, Balut.
-That said, it suffice to say Balut festival started with the preparation and competition of cooking Balut annually.
+That said, it suffices to say Balut festival started with the preparation and competition of cooking Balut annually.

 Other cuisines in the festival